 It really couldn’t be easier to clean wool dryer balls , throw them in your next laundry session.
 You can put them in a mesh bag or a sock, use hot water and a gentle cycle.

 Reviving over-dried wool fibers will improve their capacity to absorb moisture while drying.

 Next, put your clothes dryer on high heat and run the dryer balls through it.
 You can run a separate load or a full load when drying the balls.

 However, keep in mind that because they are wet, they won’t contribute to a faster drying load.
 In fact, given how saturated they are, they might cause the load as a whole to dry more slowly.
 Make sure they are fully dried before removing them from the dryer drum.

 Here’s a little trick to try, add essential oils to the dryer balls before you add them to the next load, and your clothes will come out smelling wonderful.
 These are my favorite essential oils, I love that I can choose different essential oils to use.

 Did you know that wool dryer balls can be used instead of fabric softeners and dryer sheets?
 They not only make doing laundry easier and less expensive, but they also use fewer harmful chemicals, which is good for the environment.

-To demonstrate the use of dryer balls, consider a large load of damp bath towels in the dryer.
-When you press “start,” that big ball of wet cloth will bounce around and remain together for a time until the layers are dry enough to separate and warm air can circulate.
+Think about this – consider a large load of damp bath towels in the dryer.
+When you press “start,” that big ball of wet cloth will bounce around and remain together for quite awhile until the layers are dry enough to separate and warm air can circulate.
 This delays the drying process and wastes both time and energy.